Intrinsic Sliced Wasserstein Distances for Comparing Collections of Probability Distributions on Manifolds and Graphs: Real Data Examples

-We demonstrate the use of our methodology on histograms over graphs.
-In this experiment, we use the Chicago Crimes 2018 dataset\footnote{\url{data.cityofchicago.org}} which captures incidents of crime in the City of Chicago.
-We base our analysis on the type of crime, the beat (geographic area subdivision used by police, see Figure \ref{fig:beat-map}) where the incident took place, and the date of the incident.
-To capture the spatial aspect of the data we build a graph with one vertex per beat; two vertices are connected by an edge if the corresponding beats share a geographic boundary.
-For each crime type and day, we capture the total count of that crime type for each beat; after normalizing this gives a daily probability distribution over the graph.
+\paragraph*{Chicago Crime} We use this dataset \cite{chicagocrime} to show a practical usage of our method on histograms over graphs.
+Each beat (geographic area subdivision used by police) corresponds to a vertex, and two vertices are connected by an edge if the corresponding beats share a geographic boundary.
+For each crime type and day, the normalized counts of that crime type for each beat gives a daily probability distribution over the graph.
 Our goal is to compare the collection of distributions of, say, theft occurring on Tuesday to those of Thursday and Saturday.
 The Tuesday versus Thursday comparison is intended as a null case, as we do not expect to see any differences between them \cite{AKME}.

-We build the un-normalized Laplacian of the beat adjacency graph, and compute its lowest frequency $L=20$ eigenvalues and eigenvectors.
-The first three eigenvectors are plotted in Figure \ref{fig:beat-map}.
-The number of inverse CDF values used in the embedding is $D'=5$, which gives rise to $D=100$ dimensional embedding.
-The results of comparisons are shown in the last two columns of Table \ref{tab:chicago-crime}; the $p$-values are obtained via the harmonic mean combination approach.
-We run the Benjamini-Hochberg \cite{FDR} procedure on the 20 resulting $p$-values at the false discovery rate of $0.1$, and the rejected hypotheses are indicated by the $p$-values in bold.
-As expected, no differences were detected between Tuesday and Thursday patterns.
-On the other hand, we see that there are statistically significant differences between Tuesday and Saturday patterns in the following categories of crime: theft, deceptive practice, battery, robbery, narcotics, and criminal damage.
+Table~\ref{tab:chicago-crime} results $IS\W$ outcomes using 100-dimensional embeddings ($L=20, D'=5$).We detect statistically significant differences between Tuesday and Saturday patterns for six categories of crime, and as expected, no differences between Tuesday and Thursday patterns.
+For more details and another graph-based application, see Appendices~\ref{subsec:app_chic} and \ref{subsec:app_brain}, respectively.